Sequential Randomization Tests Using e-values: Applications for trial monitoring

-By construction, $\lambda_i \in (0,1)$ and is predictable: it depends only on past outcomes and the new $Y_i$, not on $T_i$.
-In words: if the current observation $Y_i$ is extreme in the direction that past data associate with the treatment arm, $\lambda_i$ deviates substantially from 0.5, placing a confident bet on treatment.
-If $Y_i$ is typical, or if past data show no treatment effect ($\hat{d} \approx 0$), $\lambda_i$ stays near 0.5 and we barely bet.
+then clamped to $(0,1)$ to ensure nonnegative multipliers.
+It is predictable because it depends only on past outcomes and the new $Y_i$, not on $T_i$.
+If $Y_i$ is extreme in the direction that past data associate with treatment, $\lambda_i$ moves away from $p$ toward a confident treatment bet.
+If $Y_i$ is typical, or if the direction has not yet been learned, $\lambda_i$ remains near neutral.

-Intuitively: \begin{itemize} \item If $Y_i$ is close to the historical median, $g_i \approx 0$ and $\lambda_i \approx 0.5$: we essentially do not bet, regardless of how strong the estimated treatment effect is. \item If $Y_i$ is extreme (large $|g_i|$) \emph{and} past data show a substantial treatment effect (large $|\hat{d}|$), then $\lambda_i$ deviates substantially from 0.5: we place a confident bet on one arm.
-The product $g_i \cdot \hat{d}_{i-1}$ determines both direction and magnitude. \item If $Y_i$ is extreme but $\hat{d} \approx 0$ (no estimated effect yet), $\lambda_i$ stays near 0.5---an unusual observation is not informative if we do not yet know which direction to bet. \item Early in the trial, $c_i$ is small, so even unusual observations lead to mild bets.
-As data accumulates, $c_i$ approaches 1 and the bets become more confident. \end{itemize}